Featured in...

 The worst thing that could happen, is you end up driving illegally, as your car insurance has been cancelled.

-What Will Happen to My Car Insurance if I Don’t Pay?
+What Will Happen if I Don’t Pay?

 If you don’t make your scheduled insurance payment, a number of things could happen.